maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 North Star and Digital Group BASIC have the `INPUT1` variation, which suppresses the <return> at the end of the user's entry, similar to a `PRINT` ending in a semicolon.
 This happens even if the user types a <return>, in which case it is stripped off.
 This allows the next `PRINT` to be placed on the same line in the console, to allow you to prompt for multiple inputs on a single line. `INPUT1` is not supported in RetroBASIC, but the same result can be achieved using multiple prompt strings between the variables.

 According to Lien, some versions of MS-BASIC include an `INPUT$` which is a function, not a statement.
 This reads a specified number of characters without echoing them to the screen.
 For instance, `A$=INPUT$(3)` would read up to 3 characters.
-However, this function is not found in any of the manuals from that period, and not included in RetroBASIC.
+However, this function has not been found in any of the available manuals from that period, and not included in RetroBASIC.

 A number of BASICs have a variation that allows you to define how long to wait for user input.
 One example is BASIC75 from Evergreen College, which used `ENTER 5,A` to give the user five seconds to enter a value that would be put into A.

-BASIC-PLUS uses a separate statement for this, `WAIT` with a number of seconds, which has to run before the `INPUT`, and if the timer expires it raises an error.
+BASIC-PLUS uses a separate statement for this, `WAIT` with a number of seconds, which has to run before the `INPUT`.
+If the timer expires it raises an error.
 As this command applies to all `INPUT`s, a separate `WAIT 0` is needed if you want to turn this off again. `WAIT` is not currently supported in RetroBASIC.

 ### {`LINPUT`|`LINE INPUT`|`INPUT LINE`} [*var*,...]